Climate-Controlled Storage Units

 The advantages of storing in a climate-controlled unit are clear: they help mitigate damage to your most sensitive possessions by reducing heat in the unit in the summer, cold in the winter and humidity throughout the year.

-Since most climate-controlled storage units are enclosed in a secure building, they also help protect visitors from the elements.
+Since most climate-controlled storage units are located in an enclosed building, they also help protect visitors from the elements.
 Some facilities also offer outdoor or indoor drive-up climate-controlled units for car-side loading and unloading.